-The University of the Sunshine Coast manages the Fraser Island Research and Learning Centre at Dilli Village, approximately 24km north of Hook Point on the eastern side of the island.
+USC manages the K'gari-Fraser Island Research and Learning Centre at Dilli Village, approximately 24km north of Hook Point on the eastern side of the island.

-World Heritage listed Fraser Island is the largest sand island in the world and is more than 120km long and 22km across at its widest point.
+World Heritage listed K'gari-Fraser Island is the largest sand island in the world and is more than 120km long and 22km across at its widest point.

 Originally a sand mining camp operated by Dillingham, an American mining company, Dilli Village is now a research and learning centre for schools and universities.

 The site is also a popular destination for family groups, day visitors and small tour groups.

 Dilli Village provides accommodation for students and staff, and access to field study sites for primary, secondary and tertiary student groups.